 One value-based pricing strategy you can use is tiered pricing.
 Used when packaging different service levels, you charge an incrementally higher price to capture the subsequent increases in value.

 This pricing strategy allows you to experiment with the different prices of your packages to encourage customers to purchase a specific one.

-E.g. you can increase the price of your low-end package relative to the middle and high-end one.
+For example, you can increase the price of your low-end package relative to the middle- and high-end ones.
 This increase makes the latter two packages more attractive because clients now get more value for a marginally higher investment.

 Regardless of what price you do eventually set, make sure you once again get feedback from your clients to see what they think.

 Pricing and packaging your services can be tricky.
 There’s undoubtedly much more to the process than deciding on a few packages and putting a price to it.
 You need to:

 - Research and understand the market to create packages that actually capture the value that’s important to your clients.

 - Choose from several packaging strategies such as bundling your services and offering different service levels.

 - Follow certain service packing guidelines like providing specific service descriptions.